 Google T-Berg or Teufelsberg and you are likely to find a variety of pages.
 There are several pictures of the site too, but most

-of them, not unsuprisiblgy, are taken after the forces have left.
-However it is intersting to see the shell of the building, as
+of them, not unsurprisingly, are taken after the forces have left.
+However it is interesting to see the shell of the building, as

 photographs while it was operational would obviously be forbidden.